Want a quick look at where return-to-office (RTO) stands?

 - 61% of workers want to work remotely indefinitely.

-- Roughly six in 10 employees are more likely to apply for a job with a remote work option.
+- Six in 10 employees are more likely to apply for a job that offers a remote work option.

-- 49% of employees are worried that returning to the office could hurt their work-life balance.
+- 49% of employees are worried that returning to the office could compromise their work-life balance.

-- 77% of managers in the US are ready to fire, cut pay, or limit promotion opportunities for staffers that don’t comply with return-to-office mandates.
+- 77% of managers in the US are ready to fire, cut pay, or limit promotion opportunities for staff who don’t comply with return-to-office mandates.

-- Yet, 43% of employees said nothing happened when they worked in the office fewer days than requested.
+- 43% of employees reported that nothing happened when they worked fewer days in the office than requested.

-- 51% of workers that still WFH said their bosses had announced a plan to return to the brick-and-mortar office.
+- 51% of workers who still WFH said their bosses had announced a plan to return to the office.

-- 75% of managers want employees back in the office, citing a loss of company culture, potential lack of focus, and productivity as the key reasons to return.
+- 75% of managers want employees back in the office, citing a loss of company culture, potential lack of focus, and reduced productivity as the key reasons for returning.

 - 55% of workers want to work from the office fewer than three days per week.